Brandispray/escape-room/README.md

 - Answer the multiple choice questions to identify the type of figurative language.
 - Receive immediate feedback and progress through all questions to complete Level 2.

-4. **Level 3 - Interactive Image Map**:
+4. **Level 3 - Drag and Drop**:
-- Click on the correct areas of the interactive image map to identify the figurative language.
+- Drag each sentence to the correct figurative language category.
+- If a sentence is correctly categorized, it will stay in the drop zone.
+- If a sentence is incorrectly categorized, you will receive a message to try again and it will be returned to the main list.
-- Receive feedback on your selections and progress through the questions to complete Level 3.
+- Progress through all sentences to complete Level 3.

 5. **Completion**:
 - After completing all levels, receive a congratulatory message and a reward badge.